FungAGE/FungAGE.github.io/content/home/welcome.md

 <br>

-Researching the evolutionary dynamics of accessory genomes and giant TEs in species of filamentous fungal, such as _Fusarium_.
+Researching the evolutionary dynamics of accessory genomes and giant TEs in species of filamentous fungi, such as _Fusarium_.